bishwopl/laminas-adminlte/README.md

          * If your custom layout requires a specific plugin then you can either
          * enable the plugin after changing layout or
          * use this option.
 This method is useful if layout is changed by the
-         * application during execution such as different layout for different user roles */
+         * application during execution such as different layout for different use roles */
         'layout_plugins' => [//plugins required for a specific layout LayoutOption::$fixedSidebar => [